Electrician vs. Plumber – Which Trade Should You Choose?

 Electrician Salary vs. Plumber Salary

 This is an interesting one.
-According to the latest data released by the government, the median pay for electricians is a couple hundred dollars more per year than it is for plumbers.
+According to the latest data released by the government, the median pay for electricians is a bit more per year than it is for plumbers.
 Here's how it breaks down:

 How Many Jobs Are There Currently In The United States?

-This is an interesting statistic: there are currently 386,000 plumbers in the United States, whereas there are more than half-a-million (583,000) electricians in the United States.
+This is an interesting statistic: there are currently 500,300 plumbers in the United States, whereas there are almost a quarter-million (715,400) electricians in the United States.
 Becoming an electrician is a much more popular choice.
 That shouldn't affect your decision at all, but it's interesting to note.

 If you decide to become an electrician or a plumber, can you count on there being jobs when you finish your apprenticeship?
-Regardless of which career you choose, you're in good shape.
-The expected growth for all occupations in the U.S. is 11% between the years of 2012 and 2022.
-For electricians, the expected growth is 20%, and for plumbers, the expected growth is 21%.
-Either way, you can count on there being work in a couple of years!
+Regardless of which career you choose, forecasts say you may be in good shape.
+The expected growth for all occupations in the U.S. is 5% between the years of 2018 and 2028, and for electricians, the expected growth is 10%, and for plumbers, the expected growth is 14%.

 I've Heard Plumbing Can Be A Little Gross